gabrielgaborw/Video_Game/README.md

 # Simple Game
-A simple game where you have to defeat endlessly spawning enemies
+A simple game, made with Unity, where you have to defeat endlessly spawning enemies.